xrl1/xrl1.github.io/_posts/2023-01-28-coordinates-model-with-ChatGPT.md

 Disclosure: to be honest, this is my second conversation for the same task.
 The first time I talked with ChatGPT, I tried a smaller dataset from the same source (cities500.zip).
 More dataset corrections were needed, and the first model training code it offered was [LogisticRegression](https://en.wikipedia.org/wiki/Logistic_regression), which resulted in 51% accuracy.
 As a result, ChatGPT offered to try different "solvers" (which gave ~65% accuracy), and other algorithms, including Random Forest and K-NN, resulting in 93% and 92% accuracy.

-\* I really considered addressing ChatGPT as "He" instead of "it" in this post
+\* I really considered addressing ChatGPT as "they" instead of "it" in this post